1,000 Years of Peace

 — 2 Peter 2:4

-What happens to the unsaved?
+What happens to the lost?

 And the slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: they shall not be lamented, neither gathered, nor buried; they shall be dung upon the ground.